01 of 09

 08 of 09

-This is another view of Marilyn Monroe's beautifully landscaped yard, patio, pool, and one-story Spanish hacienda.
-Inscribed on tiles embedded in the front stoop of Marilyn Monroe's Brentwood house were the latin words Cursum Perficio, which means "My journey is over" or "I have completed my journey."
+Monroe's beautifully landscaped yard had several fruit trees and a one-story guesthouse she was in the process of renovating when she died.
+Inscribed on tiles embedded in the front stoop of Monroe's house were the Latin words Cursum Perficio, which means "My journey is over" or "I have completed my journey."

 Sadly, the words came true for Monroe six months after moving into the Los Angeles area home.Continue to 9 of 9 below.